PhilT/machines/README.md

 ### Generate an example build script

-    machines new <directory>
+    machines new <folder>

-e.g. Running `machines new example` creates the `example` directory and copies in an example template.
+e.g. Running `machines new example` creates the `example` folder and copies in an example template.

 ### Configure your deployment